markusfisch/bots/README.md

 	$ ./srv

+### Requirements

+Builds on everything with a C compiler.

+For example, on a Raspberry Pi you want to install `gcc` and `make`:

+	$ sudo apt-get install gcc make

 ## Joining as a human

-There's a simple bash client you can start like this:
+The repository contains a very simple bash client you can start like this:

 	$ ./cli